jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 use it to play the secondary chords in the key of C major up and down the fretboard.

-**Practice C minor shapes with secondary chords in the key of C major:**
+**Practice the C minor shape with secondary chords in the key of C major:**

 | 5th string root on fret | Note | C Shape  | Chord |
 |:-----------------------:|:----:|:--------:|:-----:|